 Systems genetics approaches to identify mechanisms of complex disease. |

-Professor, Cellular and Molecular Medicine Professor, Radiation Oncology Professor, Genetics GIDP (520) 626-2548
+Regents Professor, Cellular and Molecular Medicine

 Genetic, epigenetic and environmental mechanisms that control susceptibility to complex lung diseases |